-Many times, people have begun taking two incredible breeds and pairing them together (sometimes by accident) to create an even more enjoyable dog.
+Throughout history, people have been taking two incredible breeds and pairing them together (sometimes by accident) to create an even more enjoyable dog.
 When they do this, you often get the best of both worlds in a dog.
 Many of the mixed breeds have become designer breeds that tend to cost quite a lot of money to get your hands on.

 In this guide, we’re going to focus on a Great Pyrenees and Australian Shepherd mix breed.
-When combined together, this dog is so smart and utterly beautiful with incredible colors and a full, fluffy coat.
+When paired, the resulting puppies are so smart and utterly beautiful with incredible colors and a full, fluffy coat.
 We’ll share everything you need to know about the mix, including their personalities, appearances, health, training, and more!

 Before scrolling down this list, check out these recommendations: Australian Shepherd Husky Mix Guide (Ausky)